-Email has become a prerequisite for individuals, startups, and businesses alike.
+An email has become a prerequisite for individuals, startups, and businesses alike.
 With the varying needs of each group, there are various email services available.
-The use of email in digital marketing is inevitable, effective and beneficial to both the consumer and the businesses.
-The cost of marketing has to be minimum if greater profits are to be earned.
+The use of email in digital marketing is inevitable, useful, and beneficial to both the consumer and the businesses.
+If higher profits are to earn, then the cost of marketing has to be minimum.
 This means the cost incurred and resources spent on email must be minimum as well.
 Fortunately, there are several free SMTP server service providers available that make this task affordable for everyone.
 They can be quite useful for those who can’t use the SMTP server provided by their ISP or have deliverability issues.

 In this article, we will review some of the top Free SMTP server providers, describe their offerings and finally demonstrate how SMTP works by taking an example of Google’s Free SMTP.
 So, excited to dig out the treasure of Free SMTP server Information?
 Stay tuned to the end and I am sure you will be happy that you did.

 SMTP aka Simple Mail Transfer Protocol is a standard for email transmission.
 It is a TCP/IP protocol that is used while sending or receiving an email.
 Users generally use a service that sends email through SMTP and receives email via POP3/IMAP Protocol.
 This is because of the limited capability of SMTP to queue messages at the receiving end.

 SMTP is a standard that is used by the hosting services and email providers all over the world.
 Each host has its own rules when it comes to allowing custom SMTP servers.
 Some do not enable other SMTP servers than their mail servers.
 Such practices hinder the flexibility of shifting to the SMTP providers that you want.
 If you are stuck with such a host, you may consider switching to a more accommodative one.